Classic Bells > Soapy stuff > Liquid soap diluting, thickening

 Once you have a sense of how it thickens your soap, adjust the amount of CAPB to get the viscosity you want.

-SLSa is an anionic (positively charged) detergent that is relatively mild and lathers well.
+SLSa, Sodium Lauryl Sulfoacetate, is an anionic (negatively charged) detergent that is relatively mild and lathers well.

 Saranac used SLSa to thicken liquid soap with good results (6), as have I. SLSa does not add an odor, but it is harder to incorporate into the soap compared with CAPB.